-The powder metallurgical process referred to as sintering.
-We further described the consolidation steps associated with this manufacturing process referred to as simple Hot Pressing.
-What was described was how sintering is an effective heat treatment applied to a powdered compositional material in order to compact that material to add both strength and integrity without altering the initial composition of the constituent powders.
-The narrative of the simple Hot Pressing mechanism, comprised of a carbon die set containing heating elements, illustrated a typical scenario of how such a mechanism can be used to manufacture an array of different metallic composite materials sputtering targets, ceramic sputtering targets (oxides, nitrides, carbides, sulfides, etc.)
+The powder metallurgical process is referred to as sintering.
+We further described the consolidation steps associated with this manufacturing process, referred to as simple Hot Pressing.
+What is described is how sintering is an effective heat treatment applied to a powdered compositional material to compact that material to add both strength and integrity without altering the constituent powders' initial composition.
+The narrative of the simple Hot Pressing mechanism, comprised of a carbon die set containing heating elements, illustrated a typical scenario of how such a mechanism can be used to manufacture an array of different metallic composite materials sputtering targets, ceramic sputtering targets (oxides, nitrides, carbides, sulfides.)

-These affects are subtle and not necessarily well pronounced.
-Like most process control conditions the affects are very much dependent upon the actual chemical composition and physical properties of the target materials being sputtered as well as the process conditions associated with the deposition.
-In general, such subtle affects are less of a concern for geometrically smaller ceramic sputtering targets where the gradients are less pronounced.
-In larger ceramic sputtering targets, where the temperature gradients are larger and the thermodynamics and kinetics of the diffusion process are more varied, higher internal stresses within the target may also cause cracking within the target (again depending on the mechanical properties associated with the composition being consolidated) or even spalling when the hydraulic pressure in the sintering operation is released.
+These effects are subtle and not necessarily well pronounced.
+Like most process control conditions, the effects are very much dependent upon the actual chemical composition and physical properties of the target materials being sputtered and the process conditions associated with the deposition.
+In general, such subtle effects are less of a concern for geometrically smaller ceramic sputtering targets where the gradients are less pronounced.
+In larger ceramic sputtering targets, where the temperature gradients are larger, and the thermodynamics and kinetics of the diffusion process are more varied, higher internal stresses within the target may also cause cracking within the target (again depending on the mechanical properties associated with the composition being consolidated) or even spalling when the hydraulic pressure in the sintering operation is released.

-There are variations within Hot Pressing technology that can reduce, or even eliminate.
-It is sufficient here to say that, based on the phenomenon described above, care should always be taken during the deposition process to maximize the cooling efficiency of cathode assembly through to the target material and properly pre-condition all sputtering targets prior to deposition onto a substrate.
+There are variations within Hot Pressing technology that can reduce or even eliminate.
+It is sufficient here to say that, based on the phenomenon described above, care should always be taken during the deposition process to maximize the cooling efficiency of cathode assembly through to the target material and properly pre-condition all sputtering targets before deposition onto a substrate.